U.S. Home Price Appreciation Rates Softer Again (Slightly), Radian Home Price Index Reveals

-Red Bell offers the Radian HPI data set along with a client access portal for content visualization and data extraction.
+Red Bell offers subscription access to the entire Radian HPI data set and the Radian HPI Portal for content visualization and data extraction.
 The engine behind the Radian HPI has created more than 100,000 unique data series, which are updated on a monthly basis.

 CONTACT: For Investors